 It can be so easy to become wrapped up in making my house look Pinterest-worthy and worrying about buying the perfect gifts for everyone, instead of taking time to remember God’s greatest gift to us.

 I think sometimes we can unintentionally get sucked into the commercialism and glitz of Christmas, without realizing that all our children need to have a special holiday is time spent with family reflecting on Jesus’ birth.

-There is so much about the Christmas story in Scripture we can marvel at.
-It’s both astonishingly simple and complex at the same time; a king humbling himself to be born to unknown parents, in the most lowly of places, with no elaborate reception except for the visit from a group of dirty, smelly shepherds.
+There is so much about the Christmas story in scripture that we can marvel at.
+It’s both astonishingly simple and complex at the same time: a king humbling himself to be born to unknown parents, in the most lowly of places, with no elaborate reception except for the visit from a group of dirty, smelly shepherds.